JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/namelists/nam_condsamp.rst

 -----------------------------------------------------------------------------

-It contains the parameters to activate conditional sampling (Couvreux et al., 2010).
+It contains the parameters to activate conditional sampling :cite:`couvreux_resolved_2010`.
 The first tracer is released at the surface, the second one is released XHEIGHT_BASE below the cloud base on XDEPTH_BASE depth the third one is released XHEIGHT_TOP above the cloud top on XDEPTH_TOP depth.

 .. csv-table:: NAM_CONDSAMP content
    :header: "Fortran name", "Fortran type", "Default value"